 Examinations

-If the Contracting Officer doubts an individual's ability as an operator, inspector, or supervisor, recertify the individual in accordance with ANSI/ASNT CP-189, using the practical exam.
+If the Contracting Officer doubts an individual's ability as an operator, the inspector, or supervisor, must recertify the individual in accordance with ANSI/ASNT CP-189, using the practical exam.
 At the option of the Government, the Contracting Officer may witness the examination and in evaluating the results.

 Reference Standards